 Please read the instructions carefully and follow them precisely.
 The temperature MUST be 55 degrees F or above.
 Once mounted, the R.V.R.D. becomes a permanent installation.
 It cannot be removed without damaging shingles.

 1. The R.V.R.D. may be adjusted to fit your roof valley.
 Angles A and B may be bent to do this.
-See diagram.
+See diagram above.

 2. The R.V.R.D. should be TEST MOUNTED FIRST before being permanently affixed to the roof.
 This is done by placing the R.V.R.D at the bottom of the valley about 1/2 to 1″ below the drip edge.
 Then using your garden house, allow water to run down the valley and adjust the R.V.R.D. position for the best dispersion on the RainhandleR®.